 Lollypop is a very light, modern, and beautiful radio streaming software for Linux users.
 Material Design gives users a whole new type of experience.
 The main two of Lollypop’s radio streaming channels are Last.fm and TuneIn.
 It is HiDPI supported and easy to install on the Linux system.

-Clementine is a modern music player that runs on Linux, Windows, and Mac platforms.
+Clementine is a modern music player on Linux, Windows, and Mac platforms.
 It was created by focusing on Amarok and supports the streaming of radio channels, as well.
 Clementine’s main difference with other radio streaming software is that it can be controlled with an Android device and WiFi Remote.

 10. Great Little Radio Player